mustafasaifee42/VR-Viz/ReadMe/FlowMap.md

 flowlines.style.stroke.color|array or string|Defines the color for fill. __Not Required if flowlines.style.stroke.scaleType is present, else required.
 Default value: d3.schemeCategory10__ _If flowlines.style.stroke.scaleType is not present the this needs to be a string otherwise an array._ flowlines.style.stroke.startFromZero|boolean|Defines if the domain starts from 0 or not. __Not Required.
 Default value: false__ _Only applicable if flowlines.style.stroke.scaleType is `linear`._ flowlines.style.stroke.color|string or array of string|Defines the stroke of the flowlines. __Not Required if flowlines.style.stroke.scaleType is present, else required.
-Default value: d3.schemeCategory10__ _If flowlines.style.stroke.scaleType is not present the this needs to be a string otherwise an array._ flowline.height|object|Defines the peak height which flowlines can achieve. __Not Required.
+Default value: d3.schemeCategory10__ _If flowlines.style.stroke.scaleType is not present the this needs to be a string otherwise an array._ flowlines.style.stroke.resolution|number|Defines how edgy the curve for the flow is. __Not Required.
+Default value: 20__ _Smaller number is recommended for better performance._ flowlines.style.stroke.curviness|number|Defines the curve of the flow line. __Not Required.
+Default value: 0.67__ _Must range form 0 to 1._ flowline.height|object|Defines the peak height which flowlines can achieve. __Not Required.
 If not present the height is calculated depending upon the distance between the source and target.__ flowline.height.field|string|Defines the field in the data that will be mapped as height of the flowline. __Required.__ flowline.height.scaleFactor|float|Defines the factor with which the height is scaled. __Required.__